openstack/keystone-specs/specs/juno/multi-backend-uuids.rst

 - Provide the two ID generators, UUID and hash, controller by a configuration option.

-- Modify the idenity manager layer to call the identity mapping layer to ensure only Public IDs are exposed to the controller.
+- Modify the identity manager layer to call the identity mapping layer to ensure only Public IDs are exposed to the controller.

 - Modify ``keystone-manage`` to provide options for purging the mappings.